kissplugins/NHK-plugin-framework/PROJECT-FSM.md

 ### **Phase 3: Implement State Broadcasting & Finalize Integration**
 *Goal: Complete the event-driven architecture so the system is reactive and robust.*
-**Status: 🚀 READY - Backend complete, TypeScript builds fixed, ready for frontend SSE integration**
+**Status: ✅ COMPLETE - Real-time SSE integration and event-driven architecture implemented**

 * [ ] **Task: Implement State Change Broadcasting in PHP 📡**
     * Add the `addListener` and `broadcast` methods to `StateManager.php`.